- Canary Islands

 El Medano is one Tenerife's most chilled and laid back resorts, popular among German tourists and surfers.

 El Medano is located very close to the Tenerife Sur Airport and it's a good base also for travelers who want to explore more areas of Tenerife.

-If you have hired a car, from El Medano you have easy access to TF-1, which means that you can explore further south towards Los Cristianos, Las Americas and Costa Adeje or you can go towards Santa Cruz or Puerto de la Cruz using just the motorway.
+If you have hire a car, from El Medano you have easy access to TF-1, which means that you can explore further south towards Los Cristianos, Playa de Las Americas and Costa Adeje or you can go towards Santa Cruz or Puerto de la Cruz using just the motorway.

 During the summer months, the trade winds are a constant presence in El Medano, which means the place is a true paradise for kite surfers and surfers.
 El Medano has ample beaches, which means there is room for everyone, including people who just want to chill in the sun.